darasus/ai-blog/content/5-ways-to-get-fit-without-a-gym-membership.md

   Try lifting weights or exercising outside with your own bodyweight at home.
   Water aerobics is a low-impact exercise, making it ideal for people who are new or have existing injuries.
+intro: >-
+  In today’s fast-paced society, most of us struggle to find time to exercise.
+While it’s easy to overlook the benefits of exercising when you have a packed day, staying active can have a positive impact on your life.
+The American Council on Exercise states that being active has been proven as beneficial for mental and physical health as well as quality of life.
+The following are 5 ways to get fit without a gym membership.

+  With the rise in popularity of home gyms and personal training, more people than ever before are getting fit without stepping foot into a gym.
+In this article, we explore five ways you can get fit without joining a gym or purchasing an expensive home setup.
+Whether you have a small apartment or live in an area with limited outdoor activities, there are many different ways you can stay active and get fit without spending money on a gym membership or personal trainer.
 ---

 ## Run Or Walk Outside